 - Do I need planning permission?

 The various categories of development that would normally be allowed without planning permission are more restrictive in conservation areas.
-The government’s national Planning Portal provides a useful set of guidelines, including interactive online guides, to help you understand when planning permission is required.
-The following works require planning permission within conservation areas, in addition to normal planning controls on our webpage Do I need planning permission?
+The Planning Portal provides a useful set of guidelines, including interactive online guides, to help you understand when planning permission is required.
+Visit the Planning Portal.
+The following works require planning permission within conservation areas, in addition to normal planning controls.
+Find out if you need planning permission?

 - Any side extension (including conservatories)